eaonsynergy/Eaonium_EWI_MIDIUSB/README.md

 Photos, videos and blog here http://eaonsynergy.fr/category/maker/ewi-eaonium/

+The repo is not yet perfect, so I think you will need some Arduino, 3D printing and handcraft skills to go through it.
+The documentation is still really minimalist, and I have to draw the wiring plans.

+I swear to do my best to improve the documentation, providing some wiring plans, components list, etc.

 # Case designs
 I created two designs
    1) Trompet like design : provides 10 buttons, this design was my first one with the idea to have something looking cool.
 I still need to improve the ergonomy but I really love the feeling playing it.